 But in 2005, South Carolina was in need of a new head coach after Lou Holtz’s retirement, and they hired former Tampa Bay Buccaneers quarterback Stephen Orr Spurrier.
 It took Spurrier three years to get his first win in the Georgia vs. South Carolina series, but from that point forward, he became a menace to the Bulldogs.
 He went 5-4 against Georgia from 2007-2015, including three consecutive wins from ’10-’12 that concluded with UGA’s worst ever defeat against USC.
 He wasn’t as omnipotent as he had been at Florida, but the fact that he did this with the formerly lowly Gamecocks made it all the more frustrating.

 But Spurrier retired in 2015, Kirby was hired in 2016, and things have returned to normalcy—other than… that one thing.
-South Carolina has entered a new era under second-year head coach Shane Beamer, who took the Gamecocks to a surprising 7-6 finish (with a bowl win) in his first year.
-They made some noise in the offseason through some splashy transfers, but South Carolina has a ways to go before they can catch up to Georgia.
+South Carolina has entered a new era under head coach Shane Beamer, who took the Gamecocks to a surprising 7-6 finish (with a bowl win) in his first year and finished 8-5 last year, closing the regular season with wins over Tennessee and Clemson.
+Quarterback Spencer Rattler, in his final year, still has game-changer talent, and true freshman wide receiver Nyckoles Harbor could be a one-of-a-kind player, but South Carolina has a ways to go before they can catch up to Georgia.
 But given time, Beamer may yet reignite the Border War, and this year’s game may provide some sparks…

 Your one-stop shop for UGA football fandom is alumni.uga.edu/football!
 Check in every week for new football blogs and videos, information on UGA Alumni events, and more.